We have a range of items that are popular that you may be interested in

 As an avid photographer and people watcher, I have always been fascinated by life and activity on big city streets.
 I spent much of my childhood travelling from city to city with my parents.
 Something I will never forget is landing in Kathmandu, Nepal with my first camera and being told to entertain myself for an hour whilst my parents shopped.
 I walked along the bustling streets, filled with more people than I had ever encountered, on bikes and animal-drawn carts, market stalls sellers offering colourful fabrics and foreign foods.
 The new smells and unfamiliar faces will stay with me forever.

 Ever since, I have been fascinated with the way artists have captured street life and found a way to bring it to life with a brush or through the lens.
-Our new Show Space display, London Street Encounters, shows over 250 years of the capital's vibrant and ever-changing street life.
+Our 2018 display, London Street Encounters, showed over 250 years of the capital's vibrant and ever-changing street life.

 I discovered quickly that this has changed dramatically over the years.
 Some of the earliest images of Londoners selling their wares on the streets were produced in the 16th century and feature hawkers, beggars and even prostitutes who lived and made a living on the streets of London.